awsdocs/amazon-ec2-user-guide-windows/doc_source/optimize_gpu.md

    .\nvidia-smi --auto-boost-default=0
    ```
 **Note**
-GPUs on P3 instances do not support autoboost\.
+GPUs on P3 and G4 instances do not support autoboost\.

 1. Set all GPU clock speeds to their maximum frequency\.
 Use the memory and graphics clock speeds specified in the following commands\.
 **Note**